 Free track & field facilities management course

 To support venue operators and clubs to run safe, well managed track & field facilities, UK Athletics have launched a new online Track & Field Management Course which is available free of charge.
 This course is designed for track managers, grounds staff, athletics club members and anyone with an interest in athletics facility management.
-Click here to access the course.
+Click here to search for a course.

 Facilities for disabled athletes